Earthgames/music_manager/README.md

 - name, the name of the music that is in the folder
 - description, a description of the music that is in the folder

-Note that the name field is not used when searching for a genre.
+Note that the name field is not used when searching for a category.
 But shorts can be used, so: `music_manager down youtube/link j` will result in it being moved to the `j-pop` folder